Looking good in May

 Garden Tidies

-Our award winning Grounds Maintenance teams can provide one off garden tidies to prepare your garden for the colder months ahead, to put your garden “to bed” for the winter.
-Our winter prep work usually involves: Cutting back herbaceous growth in beds and...
+Our award winning Grounds Maintenance teams provide one off garden tidies to prepare your garden for the colder months ahead.
+Let us take the hassle out of preparing your garden for winter ensuring it’s expertly “put to bed” and protected until...

 The garden in June and July